omniprime/100-days-of-code/log.md

 **Thoughts:**  All I did was try to produce an error.
 I am not getting one.
 More frustrated than ever with this page.
 I am very close to attempting to see what I am doing wrong through the FCC JS.

+### Day 80: April 2nd, 2017

+**Today's Progress**: Twitch API with all the progress.
+Got all the crap to work.

+**Thoughts:**  I still can not get it to produce an undefined response from the streams, but I formatted it for it anyways redundantly.
+It now pulls all my proper info and fills it into the proper <div> (onlines, offlines, and errors).
+I think this will save some time for reordering them.
+Tomorrow I will spend my time making it look good and allow the onlines and offlines to be hidden and shown when links are clicked.
+Progress!!